Volume I: The Books of the Sun and Moon

 “Who are you?”
 I shouted.

 The form moved closer.
 I had a feeling like icy fingers wrapping around my mind.
 In an instant, I became paralyzed except to watch flashes from memory pass across my inner-eye.
 I saw my childhood, my moments in the hospital, my parent’s fear as they learned about my cursed physiology.
-I remembered the horror of finding out about their disappearance, the difficulty of resolving that loss with my own survival, bleak memories, all my failures, and regrets, and loneliness.
-Finally, the shadow came to what it wanted and began pulling it out of me.
-One word, MEMORIA, and a locked vault containing a set of magic books.
+I remembered the horror of finding out about their disappearance, the difficulty of resolving that loss with my own survival.
+All of these were bleak memories full of failure, regret, and loneliness until finally, the shadow came to what it wanted.
+One word, MEMORIA, and the image of an unlocked vault.

 You have them!
 You have the Books of the Sun and Moon!” the voice hissed.

 If I stayed in that realm any longer the phantasm would learn all my secrets.
-I pushed the pain aside and called out a sacred incantation to the gods, asking for protection.
+I pushed the pain aside and called out a sacred prayer.

-“In the name of the universal and all mighty forces of good, I deny you from my mind!
+“In the name of the universal ALL, I deny you from my mind!
 Be gone!”

-The crow let out another crackow, flapped its wings then flew up to the pyramidon.
-It began to strut along the edge of it as if dancing and let out more of the unnerving crackows.
-The pyramidon began to swing under its movements.
-Chief Sharp looked up at it, mesmerized.
+The crow remained where it stood on the altar.
+It crackow-ed again then flew up to the pyramidon.
+It began to strut along its edge, letting out more of the unnerving crackows and pyramidon began to swing.
+Chief Sharp looked up, mesmerized.

-“We need to leave…,” I got out the words too late as the crow disappeared only to reappear in nearly the same instant diving down at Chief Sharp’s face.
+“We need to leave…,” I got out the words too late as the crow disappeared only to reappear diving down at Chief Sharp’s face.

-At the same time, the iron chain holding the heavy pyramidon swayed then snapped.
+I reacted almost too late.
+The iron chain holding the heavy pyramidon swayed one last time then snapped.

-I shouldered the Chief off the platform in the nick of time.
-The massive, bronze weight came crashing down upon the spot where he and I had last stood, leaving the altar smashed to oblivion.
+I shouldered the Chief off the platform, following with my own massive body.
+The bronze weight came crashing down upon the spot where he and I had last stood and the altar was smashed to oblivion.

 The Chief and I got to our feet.
 Me taking a little longer, and certain I would have bruises for a week.
 Nothing remained of the crow but a black, sooty puddle deliquescing into air and water.